oceanprotocol/docs/content/tutorials/react-get-use-data-set.md

 ---
-title: React Get & Use a Data Set
+title: Get & Use a Data Set
+description: Tutorial to get and use a data set in a basic React app.
 ---